Submarine rescue: International co-operation

 The International Submarine Escape and Rescue Liaison Office ("ISMERLO") is an organization that coordinates international submarine search and rescue operations.
 It was established in 2003 by NATO and the Submarine Escape and Rescue Working Group (SMERWG) following the disaster of the Russian submarine K-141 Kursk, to provide an international liaison service to prevent peacetime submarine accidents, and to quickly respond on a global basis if they do occur.
 ISMERLO has an international team of submarine escape and rescue experts based at Northwood, UK.

+In modern times NATO and ISMERLO continue to work with allies across the world to better the work on submarine rescues.
+As of late 2024, these organizations completed "Exercise Dynamic Monarch," which is a joint exercise held with 10 nations, including Canada, France, Germany, the Netherlands, Norway, Poland, Sweden, Turkey, the United Kingdom, and the United States.
+This exercise allowed these nations to demonstrate their own rescue systems, such as the NSRS, which is a life saving system developed by France, Norway, and the UK and which can save up to 15 patients at a time including those confined to stretchers.
+This vessel has the operational goal of being able to be anywhere in the world in 96 hours.
+The continuous combined effort of nations will further grow submarine survival rates.